Working with rules

 When you open the Rules page, all rules are listed in the table.
 Use the search bar to search for specific rules by entering a full or partial name and pressing Return/Enter on your keyboard.
 The list is filtered and displays matching results.

-Alternatively, you can use the Rule type, Rule severity, and Source dropdown menus to drill down in the list of alerts and filter for preferred results.
-You can use all three menus in combination to narrow results.
-Select only one option per menu.
+Alternatively, you can use the Rule type, Rule severity, and Source dropdown lists to drill down in the alerts and filter for preferred results.
+You can select multiple options from each list and use all three in combination to narrow results.

 To see rule details, select the rule in the Rule name column of the list.
 The rule details pane opens.